Netflix-Skunkworks/zerotocloud/tutorial/SshJumphost.md

 The jumphost up to this point is running a stock copy of Ubuntu, so we're going to jump onto it and configure it.
 The first half will be done locally and the second half (and most of the rest of the tutorial) will be done on the instance.
 We've chosen to do as much as possible on the command line, to help ensure that the steps can be followed exactly.
-Commands are expect to be run exactly as provided and are formatted like `this`.
+Commands are expected to be run exactly as provided and are formatted like `this`.
 The commands we're using locally are _ssh_ and _scp_, which will be available on a Mac or on a Linux box by default.

 ### PuTTY